Tamogh123/neuroptimus/docs/tutorial.rst

 J	Sampling frequency (in case of multiple traces, it must be the same for all).
 K	Loads the target data from the given file.
+L	Input tree
-L	Displays the loaded trace (if given file contains more, the trace will be concatenated for displaying).
+M	Displays the loaded trace (if given file contains more, the trace will be concatenated for displaying).

 =       =========================================